edqx/amongus-experiments/README.md

 Several of my among us experiments using [skeldjs](https://github.com/skeldjs/SkeldJS).

 In regards to crashers/exploits, I'll only post patched ones.
 The rest will remain "private" until they are patched.
+I report all of my exploits to Innersloth to be fixed.

 It features the following scripts:
 * `index.js` - host-only crasher